Railroad electrification in the United States: Delaware, Lackawanna and Western Railroad / Morris and Essex Railroad

 What are now New Jersey Transit's Morris & Essex Lines (the Morristown Line and Gladstone Branch) and Montclair-Boonton Line were electrified by the Delaware, Lackawanna and Western Railroad at 3000 V DC in 1930/31.
 By August 1984 the lines had all been converted to 25 kV 60 Hz by NJ Transit.

 Denver RTD

 In 2015 a new commuter rail system commenced operation in the Denver metropolitan area with a new electrification network operated at 25 kV 60 Hz.
 Lines emanate from Denver Union Station and run to Denver International Airport, Westminster, and Wheat Ridge, and Thornton.

 Illinois Central Railroad

 The Illinois Central Railroad electrified its three commuter lines serving Chicago in 1926 pursuant to ordinances passed by the city.
-The IC commuter lines remain electrified and are now operated as Metra Electric.
+The IC commuter lines remain electrified and are now operated as the Metra Electric District.
 The catenary is energized at 1500 V DC and serves four tracks of commuter operations.
 Two tracks are unelectrified and used for freight and Amtrak service to downstate Illinois and beyond.